-Credit risk refers to the loss caused by the default of the counterparty of the financial transaction.
-The State Treasury manages the credit risk arising from cash investments and derivatives by means of limits, and increasingly by securitized derivative contracts.
-The government requires its counterparties to have a high credit rating.
+Credit risk refers to the loss caused by the default of the counterparty of a financial transaction.
+For the State Treasury, credit risk results from investment of cash funds and use of derivatives.

-The credit risk of derivatives is reduced with the aid of collateral.
-Finland has CSA collateral agreements (Credit Support Annex) with all of its counterparties under the framework of its ISDA master agreements.
+The State Treasury uses collateral agreements to mitigate credit risk resulting from derivative transactions.
+The central government has CSA collateral agreements (Credit Support Annex) with all of its counterparties under the framework of ISDA agreements.
 The counterparty in the collateral arrangements supplies bonds or cash as collateral for the government’s receivables.
-The government’s collateral agreements are unilateral and the obligation to provide collateral applies only to the bank acting as the counterparty.
-To reduce the credit risk associated with cash investments, short-term investments have been made more recently in notes of certain EU countries.
+The government’s collateral agreements have been unilateral and the obligation to provide collateral has applied only to the counterparty bank.
+The State Treasury has started a project with the aim of entering into two-way CSAs with its derivative counterparties.